 - Verified: When the bug is not present in the software, he approves that the bug is fixed and changes the status to “verified”.

-- Closed: If according to the tester that the bug no longer exists in the software, he/she changes the status of the bug to “Closed”.
-This means that the bug is fixed, tested and approved.
+- Closed: If according to the tester that the bug no longer exists in the software, they change the status of the bug to “Closed”.
+This means that the bug is fixed, tested, and approved.

 - Duplicate: When a bug is repeated twice or the two bugs mention the same concept of the bug, then one bug status is changed to “duplicate”.

 - Rejected: In case the developer feels that the bug is not genuine, he rejects the bug.
 Then the state of the bug is changed to “rejected”.

 - Deferred: When the bug is expected to be fixed in the next releases, it’s known as Deferred State.